marahmann/wandererbio.com/README.md

 Accolades received from manager and architects for demonstrating blend of skills SME, Innovation, Quality consciousness, Result oriented approach, accountability, technical Mentorship and Customer Engagement.

-I conceive that technology can continually be ameliorated and can improve the lives of people, making the world a better place.
+I seldomly write technical blogs, and conceive that technology can continually be ameliorated and can improve the lives of people, making the world a better place.

 ### Global Citizen